VERGE: Formal Refinement and Guidance Engine for Verifiable LLM Reasoning: Results

 To address the converse hypothesis whether formal verification is necessary at all we evaluated a \textbf{Soft-Only} variant where all claims are routed to the LLM consensus mechanism, bypassing the SMT solver entirely.
 As shown in Table~\ref{tab:ablation_study}, this results in the most significant performance degradation across the board (average drop: -22.8\%).
 The impact is most severe on strict constraint satisfaction tasks like ZebraLogic (91.0\% $\rightarrow$ 70.2\%) and ProofWriter (89.9\% $\rightarrow$ 75.8\%), confirming that while soft verification is useful for ambiguity, it lacks the precision required to resolve complex logical dependencies.
 This effectively validates the necessity of the hybrid approach: \forge requires SMT for precision and Semantic Routing for flexibility. \paragraph{Semantic Router Reliability.} To validate our routing mechanism, we evaluated the classifier on a stress-test dataset (also see Appendix~\ref{app:router_data}) of $N=54$ claims, including adversarial edge cases such as idioms (e.g., ``gave 110\%'') and vague quantifiers.
 The router achieved an overall \textbf{accuracy of 94\%}, with strong discrimination between categories (SMT: F1=0.93; Soft: F1=0.95).
 Crucially, the error patterns reveal a \textit{safe failure mode}: only 1 out of 32 soft claims was misrouted to SMT; a recoverable error that triggers autoformalization fallback.
-The high recall for Soft claims (0.97) and precision for SMT claims (0.95) confirm the system effectively shields the solver from ambiguity while preserving logical rigor.
+The high recall for Soft claims (0.97) and precision for SMT claims (0.95) confirm the system effectively shields the solver from ambiguity while preserving logical rigor. \paragraph{Scoring sensitivity.} The weights (1.0,0.9,0.7,0.0) encode an ordinal hierarchy, not a tuned operating point.
+Varying the Supported weight $w_S$ on GPT-OSS-120B (Table~\ref{tab:sens}) yields worst-case $-1.3\%$ and mean $|\Delta|{<}0.6\%$; collapsing $w_S{=}1.0$ slightly hurts, confirming the discount appropriately favors entailment over consensus.